wangshengjia/wangshengjia.github.io/_posts/2016-01-08-quiz-about-properties-in-swift.md

 ## Beginner quiz

 ### Quiz #1:
-What's the order of numbers will be printed in the output?
+What will be printed in the output?

 ```swift
 class Property {